Answers to some Quora questions

 My answer was: “Get a life”

 Infringing the rules?
-And they bring this up six months after it was posted.
+And they bring this up six months after it was posted?
 Clearly, it was time to ditch Quora.
-By that time, I was already getting annoyed with Quora anyway, filling up my in-box with trivial questions.
+By that time, I was already getting annoyed with Quora anyway, which was filling up my in-box with trivial questions.
 I only joined it originally to answer some questions regarding Gödel’s Incompleteness theorem.
 Quora has now turned into a mine of misinformation that is overloaded with people who think their opinions are more important than logic and evidence, and people who, when they disagree with a web-page, instead of posting their arguments on the comments section of that web-page, post it on Quora instead.
-And one of the worst aspects of it all is that if make a comment to an answer, the poster of the answer can simply delete your comment.
+And one of the worst aspects of it all is, if one makes a comment to an answer, the poster of the answer can simply delete your comment - so a casual reader who might believe that he is getting a reliable answer may in fact be getting an unbalanced answer whose comments have been carefully edited in favor of the poster of the answer.

 Since Quora deletes your answers if you delete your account, I have kept a copy of my answers here.